 BunnyCDN benchmark and my benchmark compared

 However, the .blog gTLD doesn’t share backend infrastructure with WordPress.com.
 Instead, it’s outsourced to a gTLD management service company called CentralNic Group PLC.
-You’ve probably never heard of the last company before.
+You’ve probably never heard of the company before.
 However, you might recognize some of the other gTLDs it operates: .best, .design, and .xyz.

-If you don’t recognize these gTLDs, then go have another look at the bottom of the list in BunnyCND’s benchmarks.
+If you don’t recognize these gTLDs, then go and have another look at the bottom of the list in BunnyCND’s benchmarks.
 You’ll find all of them near the bottom.
 It would seem that this service provider doesn’t focus on performance.

 Do these tiny numbers even mean anything?

 Google requires a webpage to load in 1 second or less to receive a “fast” rating.
 This performance rating directly impacts a website’s ranking in the company’s search result pages.

-Maybe I should have kept using my old .com domain instead of switching to .blog.
+In retrospect, maybe I should have kept using my old .com domain instead of switching to .blog.
 I strongly prefer the new .blog domain, but these performance metrics are worrying.

 If you have a domain zone configured for long-lived DNS caching and a high volume of lookups, you don’t need to worry about this issue.
 Anyone falling outside this category should stop worrying too: There’s nothing you can do about it other than migrating to a different TLD.

 You may want to avoid registering any new domains under TLDs operated by CentralNic, however.
 As I said above, it don’t seem to focus on performance.
 Or, maybe it simply doesn’t operate on a scale that allows it to deliver it.

 As a .blog domain registrant, I can only hope that Knock Knock WHOIS There will switch to use the same infrastructure as WordPress.com.